-Midship Pipeline's proposed construction work area is within 50 feet of 17 structures, none of which are residences.
+Midship Pipeline's proposed construction work area is within 50 feet of 18 structures, none of which are residences.
 Seven structures are within the proposed construction workspace, six of which Midship Pipeline would move out of the construction right-of-way.
 One structure along the Velma Lateral would be marked and avoided during construction.
 Following construction, structures that were removed would be relocated to adjacent areas, restored to their original locations, or taken to an approved disposal site, depending on landowner requests.
 No structures would be relocated to the permanent right-of-way.
 Landowners would be compensated for damage to or loss of any intact structures.

-Construction of the project would affect a total of about 939.2 acres of agricultural land, of which about 412.9 acres would be retained during operation of the project.
+Construction of the project would affect a total of about 940.7 acres of agricultural land, of which about 410.0 acres would be retained during operation of the project.
 Agricultural land in the construction rights-of-way would generally be taken out of production for one growing season.
 Following construction, all cropland, hay field, and pastureland used for construction of the pipelines would be restored, and prior agricultural uses would be allowed to continue within the permanent right-of-way.

-The Mainline would cross seven pecan groves; however, no other known specialty agricultural areas or organic farm operations would be crossed by the MIDSHIP Project.
+The Mainline would cross four pecan groves; however, no other known specialty agricultural areas or organic farm operations would be crossed by the MIDSHIP Project.
 Midship Pipeline has attempted to minimize effects on pecan groves through avoidance, and would continue to work with individual landowners through the easement process to avoid and minimize impacts where these trees are present.
 Where avoidance would not be possible, Midship Pipeline would compensate landowners for loss of pecan trees removed during construction of the project.

-Seven landowners in the vicinity of the proposed Mainline were identified by the Farm Service Agency as having Conservation Reserve Program easements on their land, and marketable title searches and landowner consultations identified several other properties with county conservation easements, quit claim deeds, or other conservation/wetland programs.
-Because it is possible that additional conservation easements may be identified that are crossed by the MIDSHIP Project, we are recommending that Midship Pipeline file updated information prior to construction regarding properties that would be crossed by the project that are enrolled in Natural Resources Conservation Service, Farm Service Agency, or other conservation programs, including any proposed mitigation measures developed in consultation with the landowner and/or the administering agency.
+Seven landowners in the vicinity of the proposed Mainline were identified as having Conservation Reserve Program easements on their land.
+To ensure that all agricultural conservation easements crossed by the project have been identified prior to construction, we are recommending that Midship Pipeline file updated information regarding properties crossed by the project that are enrolled in Natural Resources Conservation Service or Farm Service Agency conservation programs, including any proposed mitigation measures developed in consultation with the landowner and/or the administering agency.